RailsEventStore/rails_event_store/railseventstore.org/source/community.html.md

     make test
     ```

-    You could test each project separatelly, just enter the project folder and run tests (`make test` again) there.
+    You could test each project separately, just enter the project folder and run tests (`make test` again) there.

 * Make sure your changes survive mutation testing